 Training ground bust-ups are an interesting part of modern football.
-Above all else, they remind us how there is a very fine line between mega-rich sportsmen with the greatest riches, cars and homes, and petulant five-year-old children.
+Above all, they remind us how there is a very fine line between mega-rich athletes with the greatest riches, cars and homes, and petulant five-year-old children.

-Aside from that, though, such rivalries and tussles on the training pitch serve as great indicators of players' temperaments and the chemistry within a team.
+Aside from that, though, such rivalries and struggles on the training pitch serve as great indicators of players' temperaments and the chemistry within a team.

 Also read: 7 teammates who hated each other

 Here then, is a list of five players who were sent packing after bust-ups with their teammates.